-Sometimes, the data that is passed to the server can be quite large.
-And moreover, we might not know their final size.
-For example, if you need to download an archive or stream a video.
+Sometimes, users pass large amounts of data to the server.
+Moreover, we might not know their final size.
+For example, if you need to stream a video or download an archive.

-There is another solution that allows us to reliably pass data when we don't know their final size.
-This link leads to an example of an image that is rendered gradually as data is transferred.
-To do this, we use a technique for passing in small parts, called chunks, and a special Transfer-Encoding header with the value chunked.
+There is another solution.
+It allows us to reliably pass data when we don't know their final size.
+This link leads to an example of an image that is rendered gradually while data is transferred.

-In the standard response, we get the whole body and then process it.
-We can't process it in parts because then we'll be introducing unique rules of our own inside the protocol.
+In a standard response, we get the whole body and then process it.
+We can't process it in parts because then we can't introduce unique rules inside the protocol.
 But when transmitting chunks, we can process the response until the body is fully received.

 telnet httpwatch.com 80